perseas/Pyrseas/docs/index.rst

 Pyrseas
 =======

-Pyrseas provides a framework and utilities to upgrade and maintain a PostgreSQL database.
+Pyrseas provides utilities to compare the schema of a Postgres database against another, either a previously stored version or from a different database, and to synchronize the schemas.

 Features
 --------